Enormous Variety in Central Asia

 – 24 nights of accommodation (plus one night in a train) in simple but good hotels and guesthouses, on the basis of bed & breakfast and in double rooms

-– all transfers in by car/minibus
+– all transfers in by car/minibus and train

-– services of English speaking guides during all excursions
+– services of English speaking guides during all excursions in Uzbekistan and in Almaty & Astana

-– entrance tickets for all nature parks, museums and sites according to the program
+– entrance tickets for all nature parks, museums and sites according to the program in Uzbekistan & Kazakhstan

-– ten lunches and nine dinners
+– four lunches and three dinners

 – transfers airport-hotel-airport at the start and finish of the program